networkit/networkit/Doc/www/features.rst

 degree distribution of a network.
 For details visit the `Degree Distribution <http://nbviewer.jupyter.org/urls/networkit.iti.kit.edu/data/uploads/docs/NetworKit_UserGuide.ipynb#Degree-Distribution>`_ Section of the User Guide.
 The algorithm runs in :math:`O(n)`.

-Degree Assortativity
+(Degree) Assortativity
 ^^^^^^^^^^^^^^^^^^^^

 Degree assortativity measures how well nodes with similar node degrees are connected to each other which can point to important aspects such as a hierarchical network composition.
-In NetworKit, we implemented Newman's formulation in linear time and constant memory requirements.
+In NetworKit, we implemented Newman's formulation in linear time (:math:`O(m)`) and constant memory requirements.

 Diameter
 ^^^^^^^^